 All GP referrals to MFT services should be referred via e-RS.
-The Appointment Slot Issues worklist will form part of performance monitoring working towards best practice of 4% e-RS referrals being Appointment Slot Issues.
-GP referrals to consultant led services will only be accepted if booked via e-Referral.
+The Appointment Slot Issues worklist will form part of performance monitoring, working towards best practice of a maximum of 4% e-RS referrals being Appointment Slot Issues.
+GP referrals to consultant-led services will only be accepted if received via the e-Referral service.